jacksonrayhamilton/custom-promise/README.md

 });
 ```

-You can use `p()` to manage promises.
-Here, a promise is created, it is
+Manage promises with `p()`.
+Here, a promise is created, then randomly fulfilled
-randomly fulfilled or rejected, and fulfillment and rejection handlers are
+or rejected, and fulfillment and rejection callbacks handle the outcome:
-registered on the promise:

 ```js
 p(function (resolve, reject) {